motoras/kekbit/kekbit-core/examples/README.md

         ```cargo run --example rep 99 88```

-o avoid unspecified behaviour before reruning the sample, you should either delete the files associated with these channels(e.g ```rm -rf /tmp/kekbit/req_rep```) or simply use different channel ids.
+To avoid unspecified behaviour before reruning the sample, you should either delete the files associated with these channels(e.g ```rm -rf /tmp/kekbit/req_rep```) or simply use different channel ids.